qhizershareef/Appointments-scheduler/README.md

   <li>Create an array with all the available time slots.</li>

-  <li>Used Firebase-firestore to store details as well as the time as "string"</li>
+  <li>Used Firebase-firestore to store details as well as the time as "string".</li>

-  <li>when user selects a date onblur event runs function and there by fetches data from firestore and compares the array with the original timeslot array and shows the updated array, in the dropdown.</li>
+  <li>when user selects a date function is called and there by fetches data from firestore and compares the array with the original timeslot array and shows the updated array, in the dropdown.</li>

   <li>The time slots are displayed dynamically through javascript, method used (createElement('li')</li>